amarula/dyndesign/docs/class_builder.md

 ```
 <br/>

-## Lazy Import of Optional Modules
+## Lazy Import of Dependency Modules

-As the number of optional dependencies and their corresponding classes increases,
+As the number of Dependency Classes increases, the prospect of employing **lazy
-the prospect of employing **deferred (lazy) import of the modules** for these
-optional classes becomes increasingly appealing.
-As explained in the
+import of the modules** for these optional classes becomes increasingly appealing.
-[Syntax](#syntax) section, it is possible to provide both Configurators and
+As explained in the [Syntax](#syntax) section, it is possible to provide both
-Dynamic Class Dependencies by specifying them as paths to classes using dot
+Configurators and Dynamic Class Dependencies by specifying them as paths to
-notation.
+classes using dot notation.

 In the example below optional Class Dependencies can be organized into specific
-directories and loaded dynamically when needed.
+directories and imported dynamically when needed.

 ```
 .